hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

 30. Write a code to convert a decimal number into binary using assembly language.
 31. Write an assembly language program that will prompt for an integer n and the print the table of n upto 20 on screen.
 32. Write an assembly language program that will prompt for an integer n, compute the factorial of n and display it on screen.
+33. Write an assembly language program that will prompt for and input each number.
+Assume that no more than 10 numbers will be entered.
+Display the sum of the numbers, how many numbers were entered, the average of the numbers, and the count of array entries that are greater than or equal to the average value.